 1. Make a packing checklist

-Packing for a baby can be overwhelming.
+Packing for a baby can be overwhelming (not to mention it’s in addition to your own necessities).
 Make a checklist a few weeks beforehand so you have time to buy anything you might need.
 Here’s what you should pack:

-- Two outfits per day, shoes or booties
+- Two outfits per day, plus shoes or booties

 - Enough pajamas for each night plus a few extra